eRetail Day Mexico: Online shopping is consolidated through mobile devices

-The event that brings together e-commerce industry executives, eRetail Day Mexico 2019, has successfully completed its sixth edition on Thursday, March 7, at the Sheraton María Isabel Hotel & Towers, bringing together more than 900 professionals and 70 speakers They shared with the assistants their knowledge and experiences about the eRetail industry.
-During the event, attendees were trained through multiple plenary lectures and thematic workshops on current trends and main challenges of the Mexican and Latin American online market.
+The event that brings together e-commerce industry executives, eRetail Day Mexico, has completed its sixth edition on Thursday, March 7, at the Sheraton María Isabel Hotel & Towers, bringing together more than 900 professionals and 70 speakers They shared with the assistants their knowledge and experiences about the eRetail industry.
+During the event, attendees were trained through multiple plenary lectures and thematic workshops on current trends and the main challenges of the Mexican and Latin American online market.

 Panorama of the digital economy in Mexico

 In Mexico, eCommerce accounts for 2% of total sales, there is still a lot of opportunity for growth.
 According to data revealed by the AMVO during the event, it is estimated that in the country electronic commerce will have grown 5 times in the next 3 years and 10 times in the next 10 years.

 Internet penetration is over 60% and penetration in smartphones reaches almost 90%, which favors the development of eCommerce and the digital economy.